 If you’re lucky enough to visit Granada expect to find a city rich in history and culture where passion exists in people’s everyday lives.
 A city that values a true “tapas experience” – where you buy one drink, receive a plate of food for free, where Flamenco is danced, and the locals are friendly and inviting.

 Making the Most of One Day in Granada, Spain

 What to see in Granada, Spain in one day – Spending the morning at the Alhambra

 There are a lot of things to do in Granada, but visiting the Alhambra should be one of your highest priorities.
 The Alhambra sits atop al-Sabika hill overlooking the city.
 The first historical documents of the Alhambra date back to the 9th-century where it is documented that it was used as a fortification system.
 It wasn’t until the 13th-century that the Nasrid Dynasty arrived turning the Alhambra into a royal residence.
 As previously mentioned, the Alhambra was almost torn down after the “Reconquista” because it was representative of the Muslim faith.
 Luckily plans were never enforced and the Alhambra still stands to this day.
-However, it used to be a white colored building and now its a tan colored building because it wasn’t well taken care of due to the fact that it was representative of Muslim faith.
+However, it used to be a white-colored building, and now its a tan-colored building because it wasn’t well taken care of because it was representative of the Muslim faith.

 If you’re coming to Granada to tour the Alhambra you must plan in advance.
 I attempted to get tickets two days before arriving and was unsuccessful.
 This is because only a certain number of visitors are allowed to enter the Alhambra per day.
 You can buy Alhambra palace tickets here and hours vary based on time of the year.
 From April 1-October 14 hours are from 0830-2000 and from October 15-March 31 hours are from 0830-1800.
 Make sure to show up at your allotted time or else you may not be able to enter.
 A full visit to the Alhambra tends to take three hours.